nSpire-02/Python-Coding-HSG-NYT-Bestsellers/README.md

 The user will then be able to choose different search functions to get the list of books that meet the choosen criteria.

 ## Prerequisites
-The Program works with Python 3.8.2
+This program works with Python 3.8.2

 To run the program the following libraries need to be imported:
 Datetime, Re, Calendar